Under fire, Senate Republicans rally around McConnell on tax reform

 “There’s a growing consensus that would be very happy if the fine senator from Kentucky called it a career,” he added.

-While Walker is a member of the House and has no say in whether or not McConnell keeps his job as Senate leader, his public rebuke is indicative of conservative unease.
+While Walker is a member of the House and has no say in whether McConnell keeps his job as Senate leader, his public rebuke is indicative of conservative unease.

 During an interview on Fox News Wednesday night with House Speaker Paul Ryan, many of the questions were dripping with disappointment over McConnell.
 Host Sean Hannity complained that McConnell won’t take his calls and that the GOP leader has been unable to get much done in the Senate.